rejeep/prodigy.el/README.md

 This is a short summary of changes between versions.

+### v0.5.0

+* New property `:ready-message` used to set the process status to ready when matching output appears.
+* Clear process buffer contents using `k`

 ### v0.4.0

 * Do not require current working directory (see `:cwd` property).